Whitwick & District U3A - Gardens Group

 Thu Sep 12th Norwell Nurseries, Newark, gardens attached to a renowned nursery which has the largest collection of hardy chrysanthemums which together with asters should provide a stunning display in Sept.
 An afternoon visit with a charge for entry and an opportunity to purchase plants.

-Thu Oct 10th Bluebell Arboretum, Smisby, very local for us!
+Thu Oct 10th at 2pm.
+Bluebell Arboretum, Smisby, very local for us!
 The Bluebell Arboretum provides a stunning display at this time of year.
-There are trees from all over the world and an excellent nursery for purchasing trees and shrubs.
-We may be able to have a guided tour but if not the information boards are good and tea/coffee can be purchased on request.
-This could be a morning or afternoon visit, this is open for discussion.
-If morning is popular it may be possible to find a lunch venue nearby.
+There are trees from all over the world and an excellent nursery for purchasing trees and shrubs. .
+Mr Robert Vernon has agreed to give us a guided walk around this beautiful woodland garden which has a large collection of rare trees and shrubs with wonderful autumn colour.

 For further information on any of the garden days contact Fran Johnson at